alphagov/account-api/docs/api.md

 One or more of the attribute names you have specified are not known.
 The `attributes` response field lists these.

+### Unwritable attributes

+One or more of the attributes you have specified cannot be updated through account-api.
+The `attributes` response field lists these.

+Do not just reauthenticate the user and try again.

 ### Page cannot be saved